Risheit/cscd58-load-balancer/README.md

 ## Compiling and Running
-This project is written using CMake and C++17. and built to run on the [mininet 2.3.0 VM image](https://github.com/mininet/mininet/releases/tag/2.3.0).
-Mininet setup scripts and example web servers are written using Python.
+This project is written using CMake and C++17 and built to run on the [mininet 2.3.0 VM image](https://github.com/mininet/mininet/releases/tag/2.3.0).
+Mininet setup scripts and example web servers are written using Python 3.

 CMake is not installed by default on the Mininet VM releases.
-Please install it manually through:
+Please install it on the image by running:
 ```
 sudo apt update
 sudo apt install cmake
 ```

-After installing, and moving to the `cscd58-load-balancer/` directory, make sure to run `git pull origin/main` to fetch the latest version of the repository.

 ### Loading the CMake project
 Before compilation, the CMake project needs to be loaded.
 Before beginning, make sure to `cd` to whichever directory you have cloned this repository to.